preciofishbone/OmniaDocsG2/_build/html/_sources/user-options/my-links/index.rst.txt

 Links can also be targeted to certain user groups, and only shown to them.
 A search field can be shown, which can be used to search for links.

-Options that cen be available:
+Options that can be available:

 + **Show all links**: When this option is selected all links, that the user is allowed to see, are shown.
 A user can select to show non mandatory links, or not.
 See below.
 + **Show categories**: Links can be categorized.
 If this option is selected categories (headings) are shown and the links are sorted byt the categories.
 See below for more information.